AkshayRaut1321/UnitConversionLab/README.md

 Benefits:

-* Simpler deployment
+* Simple deployment
-* Easy to modify
+* Easy to modify and extend
 * Suitable for the scope of this challenge
-* Demonstrates a path for future expansion
+* Provides a path for future expansion without changing business logic

 ### Conversion Strategy